SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 97501135-2149-4590-8373-98e638ac8eb1
-description: "Learn about the new features that are available in Exchange 2016 when you upgrade from previous versions of Exchange."
+description: "Summary: Learn about the new features that are available in Exchange 2016 when you upgrade from previous versions of Exchange."
 ---

 # What's new in Exchange 2016

-Learn about the new features that are available in Exchange 2016 when you upgrade from previous versions of Exchange.
+ **Summary**: Learn about the new features that are available in Exchange 2016 when you upgrade from previous versions of Exchange.

 Microsoft Exchange Server 2016 brings a new set of technologies, features, and services to Exchange Server, the messaging platform that provides email, scheduling, and tools for custom collaboration and messaging service applications.
 Its goal is to support people and organizations as their work habits evolve from a communication focus to a collaboration focus.
 At the same time, Exchange 2016 helps lower the total cost of ownership whether you deploy Exchange 2016 on-premises or provision your mailboxes in the cloud.